shaundamon/shaundamon/README.md

 ### Hi there 👋, Hi, I’m @Thembisile
 ####  I’m a Data Scientist and Web Developer, I strive to create the smartest solutions that serves our communities better and improve our livelihood.
-![ I’m a Data Scientist and Web Developer, I strive to create the smartest solutions that serves our communities better and improve our livelihood.]

 I’m currently building web apps in Django development.
 - 💞️ I’m looking to collaborate on any interesting projects related to Data Science that is integrated with web dev, allowing better product creation.